willhunt914/CAD/README.md

 I learned that when you are inserting hardware into a part you dont have to individually use mates and you can just select the 3 holes and then insert.

 ## Branch_and_Merge
-The goal of this asignment was to create new branches and ver
+The goal of this asignment was to create new branches and versions.

 ![branch](https://user-images.githubusercontent.com/71402974/197795208-2c2616d9-2cc8-47aa-a91b-cbae74ba838c.png)